kirpatrick/dallas-restaurant-analysis/README.md

 ### Alternative-hypothesis: There is an expected positive relationship between the review a restaurant receives on Yelp or Google and the health inspection score that they receive.

 ## Solution
-1. Acquire the following API Keys:
+1. (Optional - Needed for API calls) - Acquire the following API Keys:
     - [Google](https://developers.google.com/places/web-service/intro)
     - [Yelp Fusion](https://www.yelp.com/developers/documentation/v3)
 2. Install 'Tech Stack' dependencies.